shubhdevelop/website-api-contracts/users/README.md

   > **⚠️ Deprecation Notice**
   >
   > This endpoint is scheduled for deprecation.
 A new endpoint will be announced in the future to replace this functionality.
-   Please prepare to update your integrations accordingly.
+   Please prepare to update your integrations accordingly. testing

 Updates data of the User.